 Too many of today’s children have yet to discover their personal ‘lift of love.’
 We can’t ‘touch the tomorrow’ of them all, but it’s for such as these that Hephzibah Children’s Home shall continue to extend her borders. – Alberta Metz

 Since 1900, Hephzibah has been committed to serving the needs of children who are orphaned, homeless, abused, and neglected.
-Hephzibah62:4 is the result of the re-visioning of the historic Hephzibah Ministries, Inc. Founded as an orphanage near Macon, Georgia by Bettie Tyler, Hephzibah62:4 extends the original vision of serving orphans and vulnerable children in one location, to equipping and mobilizing local churches to serve through hands-on care to vulnerable children in communities all over North America.
+Hephzibah62:4 is the result of the re-visioning of the historic Hephzibah Ministries, Inc. Founded as an orphanage near Macon, Georgia by Bettie Tyler, Hephzibah62:4 extends the original vision of serving orphans and vulnerable children in one location, to equipping and mobilizing local churches to serve through hands-on care to vulnerable children in communities across the U.S. and Canada.

 Hephzibah62:4 is a subsidiary of The Wesleyan Church and governed by a Board of Directors, who elect the organization’s Director.
 The Hephzibah62:4 financial model provides for all administrative costs to be funded by interest earned on investment from the March 14, 2019 sale of the former Hephzibah property in Macon, Georgia.
 This sustainable funding strategy ensures that every dollar donated will be used directly for grants and resources to equip God-inspired, available Wesleyan people and local church ministries committed to transforming the lives of vulnerable children.
 READ THE DETAILED HEPHZIBAH HISTORY BELOW.